andymikulski/nES6/CONTRIBUTING.md

 Thanks for your interest on contributing to nES6!
 Here are a few general guidelines on contributing and reporting bugs to nES6 that we ask you to take a look first.

+## Picking issues to work on

+Existing issues are tracked in Github, marked with appropriate labels and grouped by milestone. **Currently, we are working towards MVP - please focus issues/tasks tagged with the `MVP` milestone.** If an issue is unassigned, or has little discussion, chime in and mention you'd like to take a stab at it.

+If you have a feature idea or bug that has no issue, feel free to report it.

 ## Reporting Issues

 Before reporting a new issue, please be sure that the issue wasn't already reported or fixed by searching on GitHub through our [issues](https://github.com/andymikulski/nES6/issues).